makany-milan/RAE/README.md

 0) Research Proposal / Outline - ***/proposal/***
-    - Formulate a research question, identify key data source, and discuss identification
+    - Propose a research question, identify key data source, and discuss identification

 **Make sure to change all file and folder paths when running the code**